mayur2810/sope/sope-etl/README.md

 #### Custom User Defined Functions:
 An interface 'com.sope.etl.register.UDFRegistration' is provided for registering custom UDFs for use in the Transformer.
-You can create a jar for custom UDFs and register with Transformer using system property: sope.etl.udf.class There is also a way to provide Scala UDFs in the YAML file itself.
+You can create a jar for custom UDFs and register with Transformer using 'custom_udfs_class' option on the utility shell.
+There is also a way to provide Scala UDFs in the YAML file itself.
 Following sample shows how to provide dynamic UDFs:

 ```yaml